flash-global/connect-client/README.md

 $connect->handleRequest($_SERVER['REQUEST_URI'], $_SERVER['REQUEST_METHOD'])->emit();
 ```

-After you instanciated a new `Metadata` object, and configured it (cf **Setting up your metadata**), create a new `Connect` object which will take two parameter:
+After you created a new `Metadata` instance, and configured it (cf **Setting up your metadata**), create a new `Connect` object which will take two parameter:

 - A new `SAML` instance (which allow you to use every SAML methods) which will take our metadata as parameter:
 - A `Config` which has to be filled with:
     - `defaultTargetPath` which is an URI where the user will be redirected to, if the login response doesn't contain one
-    - `logoutTargetPath` which will be used to redirect the user after he logged out`
+    - `logoutTargetPath` which will be used to redirect the user after he logged out

-    Default path for both setters is `'/'`
+Default path for both setters is `/`

 Finally, using the method `handleRequest` from the newly `Connect` object will validate (or not) the request, and redirect the user.